anbox-cloud/discourse-docs/ref/anbox-https-api.md

-Anbox provides an HTTP API endpoint through a Unix socket at `/run/users/1000/anbox/api.socket` inside every container.
+Anbox Cloud provides an HTTP API endpoint through a Unix socket at `/run/users/1000/anbox/api.socket` inside every instance.
 The API allows controlling certain aspects of the Anbox runtime and the Android container.

 ## Accessing the API endpoint